Examples of Cost of Goods Sold (COGS)

 Cost of Goods Sold = $ 0 + $50,000 – $10,000

 Cost of Goods Sold = $40,000

-In this case, since the operations were started during the current year only, so there will be no opening inventory of the company.
-So, the same will be taken as zero while calculating the cost of goods sold.
+In this case, since the operations were only started during the current year, there will be no opening inventory of the company.
+Thus, the same will be taken as zero while calculating the cost of goods sold.

-In this example of the Cost of goods sold let’s say, Company ABC Ltd. manufactures and sells cookies.
-The direct cost of manufacturing of one packet of cookies comes to $ 1.5 per unit.
-Opening inventory of the cookies is 3,000 units.
-During the year it made purchases worth $50,000 and received a discount of $5,000 and incurred $10,000 as the freight in expenses.
+Company ABC Ltd. manufactures and sells cookies.
+The direct cost of manufacturing one packet of cookies comes to $ 1.5 per unit.
+The opening inventory of the cookies is 3,000 units.
+During the year, it made purchases worth $50,000, received a discount of $5,000, and incurred $10,000 as freight expenses.
 Out of the total purchases, purchases worth $7,000 were returned to the party.
 At the end of the year, it had 1,000 units as the closing inventory.
 Calculate the cost of goods sold.

 The calculation of Opening Inventory Cost will be as follows-

 - Opening Inventory Cost = Opening units * direct cost per unit

 - Opening Inventory Cost = 3,000 * $ 1.5 = $4,500